pintobikez/stock-service/README.md

 # Stock service
-Stock service is a small app to deal with stock and stock reservation The database used to store the data is a mysql one
+Stock service is a small app to deal with stock and stock reservation The database used to store the data is a mysql one There is also the possiblity to call a Authorization Service in order to see if the requester can use the service.
+It will look for the Header field: Authorization

 ## Requirements
 App requires Golang 1.9 or later, Glide Package Manager and Docker (for building)